 Note to Self – Resorts are for Honeymooners Only

-You may dream of raising an all-inclusive cocktail as a team of waiters fan you on a beach, but save it for the honeymoon.
+You may dream of raising an all-inclusive cocktail as a team of waiters fan you on a beach while relaxing on a beach blanket, but save it for the honeymoon.
 Resorts will blow a hole in your wallet before you can even ask how much.

 This is another reason to pick Oahu, it is home to hostels.
 Sure, you will have to share a room with a bunch of strangers, but you will enjoy the same idyllic spots, views, and surroundings for a fraction of the price.
 Plus, if you sip enough Big Swell IPAs before bed you won’t even hear the snoring of your fellow cheapskates.